 Photo by: American Home Shield

 We all struggle with making our money go that extra mile.
 After fixed costs like housing and insurance, the biggest expense eating up our paychecks is typically food—especially if you've committed to feeding your family healthier foods.
 So how do you make every dollar count when you're trying to eat well?
-We've got five steps for making food budgeting easy to swallow.
+We've got five steps for making your grocery budget to swallow.

 Make a plan.
 A meal plan will keep you from making those impulsive (and often expensive) food decisions after a long day at work.
 But before you make your meal plan, take a few minutes to clean out your fridge and pantry and take inventory of what you already have.